-2018 has been an eventful year for us at LeftWord Books.
-We’ve published 7 books till now and there are 8 more titles in our schedule for this year.
+2018 was an eventful year for us at LeftWord Books.
+We published 10 new books this year.
 This blog is a brief review of our books this year and also includes the reviews that our books received, their excerpts from various publications, interviews of our authors and events around our books.

 ‘Struggling uncompromisingly with the reformists and all kinds of distortionists of Marxism, Lenin brought scientific socialism to a new stage.
 He enriched Marxism, the great ideological weapon of the proletariat, and greatly contributed to the formulation of the theory of proletarian dictatorship.
 He developed the Marxist principle on the worker–peasant alliance, the national and colonial question, proletarian internationalism, the building and strengthening of a new type of proletarian party, which is the only organisation capable of leading the multiform struggle of the working class and enslaved peoples.
 Lenin established a new theory of socialist revolution and demonstrated the possibilities of the triumph of socialism in a single country.’ — Ho Chi Minh

 The essential writings of Lenin, in a single volume, for the radical revolutionaries of today and tomorrow.
 Edited by Vijay Prashad, this book is available here.

 Shujaat Bukhari was one of the most vital, balanced and well-informed voices in Kashmir.
 Perhaps for this reason, the 50-year-old journalist was shot dead by motorcycle-borne gunmen in Srinagar on the evening of June 14, 2018, as he was leaving the office of Rising Kashmir.